PaulTreanor/paultreanor.com/content/blog/starting-serverless.md

 Serverless Stack's [guide to the Serverless Framework](https://serverless-stack.com/chapters/setup-the-serverless-framework.html) is a very comprehensive and well laid out resource on setting up a serverless project.

 The guide details how to set up a fullstack note-taking webapp using lambda, dynamoDB, cognito, amplify, and S3.
 The project uses React, but the important bits are explained clearly enough to be followed along with any frontend framework.
-The project also sets up a billing system with the Stripe API, making it a great way to prototype a potential business project very quickly.
+The guide even sets up a billing system with the Stripe API, making it a great way to prototype a potential business project very quickly.

-Serverless Stack also provides fantastic standalone pages that explain some of the more confusing features of serverless applications, like [IAM Roles](https://serverless-stack.com/chapters/what-is-iam.html), [Cognito user and identity pools](https://serverless-stack.com/chapters/cognito-user-pool-vs-identity-pool.html), and [stages](https://serverless-stack.com/chapters/stages-in-serverless-framework.html).
+Serverless Stack also provides fantastic standalone pages that explain some of the more confusing ideas in serverless applications, like [IAM Roles](https://serverless-stack.com/chapters/what-is-iam.html), [Cognito user and identity pools](https://serverless-stack.com/chapters/cognito-user-pool-vs-identity-pool.html), and [stages](https://serverless-stack.com/chapters/stages-in-serverless-framework.html).

 ## [Complete Coding](https://www.youtube.com/channel/UC8uBP0Un18DJAnWjm1CPqBg)